seng637-master/seng637-a4/seng637-a4.md

     2. Click Add, in the top-right corner.

-    3. Put Name: Pitclipse and Location: <http://eclipse.pitest.org/release/>
+    3. Put Name: Pitclipse and Location:  http://eclipse.pitest.org/release/

     4. Press Add and follow the installation process

-Note that, Pitest by default employs only mutation operators at the method-level. **You need to enable the class-level mutators before starting your tests.** Follow these steps to select all mutators.
+Note that, Pitest by default employs only mutation operators at the method-level. <span style="color:MidnightBlue   ">**You need to enable the class-level mutators before starting your tests.** <span style="color:black ">Follow these steps to select all mutators.

 **Figure 1 – Enabling mutators in Pitest**